How to negotiate a salary in the equine industry

 - Be clear on what extras are and are not included

-- Ensure all the points agreed are in writing soonest via an employment contract or a “written statement of particulars of employment” within the first two months of employment.
-The sooner this gets done though the better both parties will feel and the more secure your commitment to each other.
+- Ensure all the points agreed are in writing soonest via the “written statement of particulars of employment”.
+While the Principle Statement legally must be issued no later than the first day of employment and the Wider Written Statement within the following two months, the sooner this gets done though the better both parties will feel and the more secure your commitment to each other.

-- Be clear on what you can afford to pay and offer as benefits & ensure it is sustainable for you
+- Be clear on what you can afford to pay and offer as benefits and ensure it is sustainable for you

 - Know what you pay your current Groom gross/net (double check this is not the reason they are leaving!)